 In disassembling these pumps, also note that some of the screws hold the pump body together, and some hold the pump body to the motor.
 Be careful when tightening the screws that hold the plastic pieces together; it's easy to strip plastic threads by overtightening.
 Snug is all you need.
 Let the gasket do its job.

 After you re-assemble either pump, turn the motor over by hand and feel for any rubbing.
 If the impeller is rubbing the pump housing, the distance between the pump body and the motor must be shimmed according to the instructions that come with the pump rebuilding kit.

 These pumps can be removed from the motor by taking out the allen-head setscrew that holds the impeller to the motor shaft (Figure F-6.)
 Then remove the hoses and drop the pump off the motor shaft.

 When removing the motor and pump assembly, be extra careful not to get any water in the motor.

 When re-assembling the pump, keep in mind that there are two sets of holes for mounting the pump body to the motor.
 These holes are marked "G" and "W." The motors used in these machines came from two different suppliers, GE and Westinghouse, each of which had different pump body mounting holes.
 Either motor will replace the other, but to get the proper pump hose alignment, use the right set of holes.

 Transmission removal and replacement is pretty straightforward in these washing machines; there are no special peculiarities or tricks to it.
 I would caution you, however, to price out the project first, and assume that you will have to replace both the bearings, all seals, the trunnion, and the belt and idler pulley.
 After comparing this to the cost of a new machine, most people tend to favor buying a new machine.

-Please share our frigidaire westinghouse & franklin washing machine repair guide.
+Please share our information on Frigidaire Westinghouse & Franklin washing machine repair.